Step OneRodent And Contamination Cleanup

 Vacuum or bagged · Hauled away

-Blown-in cellulose or fiberglass installed to a uniform depth that meets the Climate Zone 5 attic target of R-49 to R-60.
+Blown-in cellulose or fiberglass installed to a uniform depth that meets the Climate Zone 5 to 6 attic target of R-49 to R-60.
 Depth markers set and photographed so coverage is verifiable across the entire attic floor.

 Code R-value · Depth verified